bnb-chain/bnb-chain.github.io/docs/manual.md

 sidebar_position: 2
 ---

-# How to manually install the Binance Chain Extension Wallet
+# How to manually install the BNB Chain Extension Wallet

 ## Download the zip file